Rebirth, angst and the ‘new normal’ of California wildfires

 This new normal everyone talks about now is hard to take.
 But she said she won’t leave the county during fire season again.
 She will stand with her people.
 “It’s your home, your community, your family,” she said.
 “You don’t just run when things get hard, right?”

-Wilson also has watched grape vines come back, even after fire.
+Wilson also has watched grapevines come back, even after the fire.
 The roots go too deep.
-“Hard to kill a grape vine,” he said.
+“Hard to kill a grapevine,” he said.

 When they came to help his parents evacuate that early morning in 2017, Tina was still in her nightgown and flip-flops because there simply was no time to change.
 They grabbed their dogs and locked the front door.
 “We’ll be back,” Tina thought.
 Then, stuck in the crush of evacuee traffic, they watched in horror as flames engulfed their family home of more than 20 years.